 We have continued to use the radio, television, and international on-line live stream venue that offered to further our outreach for 100 million souls for Christ.
 St. John’s is broadcasting on Public Access Television in various towns in Connecticut such as, Hartford, Windsor, New Haven, and Farmington; also in Springfield Massachusetts.
 We have had food and clothing pantries for all of 45 years and today we still work with Connecticut Foodshare and give away clothing every Tuesday here at the church.

-As of 2003, we have established an accredited Christian Counseling Ministry under the training of the American Association of Christian Counselors.
-This ministry provides various areas of counseling to all in need, including substance abuse.
-The church has a Prison Ministry with outstanding fellowship with those who are incarcerated.
+Since 2003, we have established an accredited Christian Counseling Ministry under the guidance of the American Association of Christian Counselors.
+Various areas of counseling are offered by this ministry, including substance abuse counseling.
+In addition, the church maintains an active Prison Ministry in which it provides fellowship to those who are incarcerated.